derekchiang/rust-hyperdex-example/README.md

 # rust-hyperdex example

-Assuming you can compile [rust-hyperdex](https://github.com/derekchiang/rust-hyperdex), you should be able to simply run
+Assuming you can compile [rust-hyperdex](https://github.com/derekchiang/rust-hyperdex), you should be able to simply run:

     cargo run